coinbase/coinbase-ruby/README.md

 Then your app will need to go through [OAuth2 authentication](https://developers.coinbase.com/docs/wallet/authentication#oauth2-authentication) to obtain the user credentials shown in the hash below.
 You may want to start with an OAuth 2 client library in the language of your choice to complete this step.

-You can also create a [developer access token](https://www.coinbase.com/settings/api) to quickly get started when you first create the OAuth 2 app.
-In this case you can leave the refresh_token and expires_at blank.
+You can also create a [developer access token](https://www.coinbase.com/settings/api) to quickly get started by clicking your app and then "Create developer access token".
+When using this you can leave the refresh_token and expires_at blank.

 ```ruby
 user_credentials = {